lifangchen2021/DiffraLab/README.md

 <div align="center">

-*“Education is not the filling of a vessel, but the kindling of a flame.”*
+*“The mind is not a vessel that needs filling, but a fire to be kindled.”*
-*— Plato*
+*— Plutarch*

+*Yes,
+perhaps we can consider all human interactions
-*Let us consider every interaction between people as a part of education—
+as a part of education.
-for it is through life experiences and the support of those around us
-that I have been shaped into who I am today.*
+That is why I am who I am.*

-*I sincerely hope to contribute, in my humble capacity,
+*I sincerely hope to offer even the slightest contribution,
-to helping others feel the beauty of science—
+to let others feel the beauty of science,
-to understand that the continuation of knowledge transcends time and space.*
+to understand that the continuity of knowledge transcends time and space—

-*Just like in the quiet of night, if you are willing to look up at the stars,
+just like at night, if you are willing to lift your eyes and gaze upon the distant stars,
-what you see is the unimaginable distance of tens of thousands of light-years.*
+what you see is the unimaginable, spanning tens of thousands of light-years.*

-*So let us reinterpret the Zen koan of the flapping banner:
+*So let us try to reinterpret
+the Zen kōan of the moving wind and the fluttering banner—
+It is the wind that moves,
-it is not just the wind that moves, nor the banner—but the mind of the observer.*
+it is the banner that moves,
+but more so, it is the heart of the observer that moves.
+It depends on which frame of reference you use to explain it.
+It depends on whether you view it from a humanistic or scientific perspective.

-*Science and the humanities are not opposites.
+But science and the humanities have never been a binary opposition;
-They are like a system of electromagnetic induction.
+they are a system of mutual electromagnetic induction.
-And the coil that generates the mutual effect—that is education.*
+And the coil that enables such induction to occur—
+is education.*

+*In my lifetime,
-*I hope, in my lifetime, I may help ignite the inner flame in others,
+I wish to ignite the inner flame in others,
-and help them feel this simple truth:*
+so they may feel—

-**_Science is a quiet beauty that happens around us, at every moment._**
+that science is a beauty happening all around us, all the time.*

 </div>